starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 ------

 Tuples allow convenient referencing of an ordered collection of elements.
 Tuples consist of any combination of valid types, including other tuples.
-The compiler handles tuple elements with a reference to ``fp`` which for each element is incremented.

 Tuple are represented as comma-separated elements enclosed in parentheses.
 For example: ``(3, x)``.